Get a jump start now by creating an account with our simple online tool.

 The Harris Disability Liaison will work with students to ensure their accommodations are implemented outside of Harris.
 This is an interactive process, so we encourage students to be proactive, reach out to their liaison, and let them know about your plans to take classes outside of Harris to ensure a seamless process.
 Divisions outside of Harris may have different essential requirements and disability accommodation procedures that will require an additional review of accommodation requests.

 Students who have received approved accommodations from SDS should forward their determination letter to Eman Alsamara (firstname.lastname@example.org) prior to the second week of the quarter in which you plan to take any Harris courses.

-The Office of Academic & Student Affairs supports and advocates for student needs.
+The Dean of Students Office supports and advocates for student needs.
 If you have any questions about approved accommodations, general accommodations, temporary accommodations, or general questions, please contact:

 (General accommodations, academic accommodations, note taking, alternate format materials, exam accommodations, classroom seating accommodations, implementation process, inaccessible classrooms, any general questions)

 Your academic advisor is also here to support you.
 If you are facing academic difficulties and would like to discuss your options, always feel free to contact your advisor!

 Talk to your academic advisor if you have any questions about how Harris can support you during your pregnancy.

 While pregnancy itself is not a disability, students may contact SDS to request reasonable accommodations for medical conditions related to pregnancy and childbirth.

 Students looking for more information about accessible parking on campus should contact Student Disability Services at 773.702.6000 or email email@example.com.
 In order to receive accessible parking in the Keller Center parking lot, a student will need to provide all required documentation to the Parking Office and will need to have a state-issued accessible parking permit.
 Once a student has been approved for accessible parking, they should be in touch with Eman Alsamara for next steps.